asvd/jailed/README.md

 - Initiate and interrupt the execution anytime;

 - *[Demo](http://asvd.github.io/jailed/demos/web/console/)* Safely
-   execute user-submitted code
+   execute user-submitted code;

 - *[Demo](http://asvd.github.io/jailed/demos/web/banner/)* Delegate to
-  a 3rd-party code the precise set of functions to harmlessly operate on the part of your application
+  a 3rd-party code the precise set of functions to harmlessly operate on the part of your application;

 - Export the particular set of application functions into the sandbox (or in the opposite direction), and let those functions be invoked